 … but sometimes, a break can also help

 For some divers, a break between courses allows them to reflect on what they’ve learned and helps newly acquired knowledge sink in.
-This is also a good time to read up on theory beyond what was required for the course to ready yourself for future technical diving.
+This is also a good time to read up on theory beyond what the course required to help get ready for future technical diving.

 So, is zero to hero technical dive training right or wrong?